deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "It's good to know you're not that much of a slut." she told him.

 "No it's not that."
 Sean waved a hand.
-"It's just…*Twenty* is your definition for a slut?
+"It's just...*Twenty* is your definition for a slut?
 I went to school with a guy who claimed a hundred when he was eighteen, and I'm quite sure it was the truth."

 "Bullshit!"
 Ava protested.
-"How do you even…?"
+"How do you even...?"

 "A different girl every week for two years?"
 Sean suggested.
 "Apparently it's not that hard if you know how."